Kleefstra syndrome is named after the Clinical Geneticist Dr Tjitske Kleefstra.

 History and Prevalence of Kleefstra Syndrome

-Dr Kleefstra was passionate about searching for the causes of many medical disorders, in particular intellectual disorders.
+Dr Kleefstra was passionate about searching for the causes of many medical disorders, in particular those associated with intellectual disability.

 Whilst researching, she came across a female who had a particular chromosome disorder, resulting in a balanced translocation (rearrangement of parts) between chromosomes 9 and X. This translocation caused a disruption of the EHMT1 gene.
 This individual also had similar clinical similarities to 9q34.3 deletion syndrome.